 Dear Parishioners,

-When I received my First Holy Communion almost six decades
+I began to reminisce when I received my First Holy Communion almost six decades

-ago, I was in first grade, not the
+ago.
+I was in first grade, not the

 traditional second grade.
 (Incidentally, the very next year, I received the